 To sum it up on lead quizzes

 It is not necessary to prepare a commercial offer immediately after the client has passed the quiz and left his contact details.
 The client should receive a content newsletter, start “catching up” on social networks and get used to being a future partner who needs your particular services.
-This is how the informational eco-system of the brand is built around an individual.
+That is how the informational eco-system of the brand built around an individual.

 Understand that your primary goal is establishing the initial contact with the customer.
 Your goal is to get contact details and build up loyalty, not to start pushing a client to an immediate purchase (at least in most cases).